Food and beverage

 World-class hops, excellent local barley and pure water have encouraged Tasmanians to practice and constantly improve the art of brewing beer.
 Local brewers are well positioned in the national premium beer market and one Tasmanian product can claim to be the most-awarded beer in Australian brewing history.
 Aside from two major breweries, Cascade in Hobart, and J. Boag & Son in Launceston, there are many boutique producers and a dazzling range of beers.

 Geography delivers wonderful water to Tasmania.
 Rain clouds roll constantly from the west across an oceanic zone known as the Roaring Forties, which lies safely south of polluting land masses.
 When the clouds meet Tasmania’s western mountains they shed water of incredible purity which is the raw material for a thriving rainwater and mineral water industry.
 Many Tasmanian businesses supply national and international markets.

 Facts and figures

-- Sullivans Cove French Oak Cask Whisky was judged the world’s best single malt at the World Whisky Awards in London in 2013.
+- Sullivans Cove French Oak Cask Whisky was judged the world’s best single malt at the World Whisky Awards in London in 2014 and again in 2018.